MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/nf-winbase-writeprivateprofilestructw.md

 ## -returns

-If the function successfully copies the string to the initialization file, the return value is nonzero.
+If the function successfully copies the struct to the initialization file, the return value is nonzero.

 If the function fails, or if it flushes the cached version of the most recently accessed initialization file, the return value is zero.
 To get extended error information, call
 <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.